 If you would like to delete watermarks stored at the Destination, you will need to delete the items themselves, as the watermarks are embedded in the item headers.
-This is typically only done when choosing to restart your migration from scratch, a process known as "unmigrating".
+This is typically only done when choosing to restart your migration from scratch.
 Deleting items at the Destination will only clear the Destination watermarks.
 Unless you reset watermarks on our end, items deleted from the Destination will not be remigrated.

 You can learn more about resetting items by reviewing our Knowledge Base article about removing items and resetting statistics.